FizzaAbid/PairFinance/README.md

 3. compute_distance: Find the total distance covered for each device per hour
 4. data_aggregation: Main logic, which call all three above functions and aggregate results
 5. insertAggregatedResults: inserts aggregated results into Mysql database in table analytics

+## Alternative Approaches
+1. Nested dictionaries can be used for calculating data points and max temperature instead of SQL